Tereshaa/DocNexus_Teresha_Assignment/README.md

 ---

-## 🤝 **Contributing**

-Want to make DocNexus even better?
-- Fork, branch, and PR – I love clean, well-documented code!
-- Open an issue for bugs or feature ideas

----

 ## 📬 **Questions?**

 Open an issue, or reach out on LinkedIn/GitHub.
 I’m always happy to talk code, healthcare, or AI!

----

-**Thanks for checking out DocNexus.
-I built this to solve real problems, and I hope you see the care and craft in every line.**

----

-*Impress your team.
-Delight your users.
-Ship with confidence.*
-**— [Your Name]**